2024–25 NFL playoffs: NFC: Washington Commanders 45, Detroit Lions 31

 The Lions opened the scoring with an 11-play touchdown drive, with Gibbs scoring his second running touchdown of the game.
-On the drive, the officials called a facemask penalty on what would have been a third-down stop, although replay showed David Montgomery shoulder pad was pulled, not his facemask.
+On the drive, the referees called a facemask penalty on what would have been a third-down stop, although replay showed David Montgomery shoulder pad was pulled, not his facemask.
 Additionally, on the drive, off of a pitch from Jared Goff, David Montgomery shoveled a pass to Amon-Ra St. Brown for a 20-yard catch and run to covert a pivotal first down.
 Washington responded the next possession scoring a touchdown on a 1-yard run from Robinson to extend their lead back to 10, 38–28.
-A trick play by the Lions on their next possession this time backfired, as Jameson Williams threw an interception on a pass intended for Gibbs.
-It was an interception by Sainristil, his second of the game.
+A trick play by the Lions on their next possession this time backfired, as Jameson Williams threw an interception on a pass intended for Gibbs; it was an interception by Sainristil, his second of the game.
 Commanders furthered the lead on a Jeremy McNichols 1-yard run, who was the eighth player in the game to score a touchdown.
 In the lead-up to the touchdown, the Commanders went for it again on fourth down with Daniels competing a pass to McLaurin on 4th-and-2 from Detroit's 13-yard line.
 It was their seventh time going for it on fourth down in the playoffs thus far.
 In the last 4:33 of the game, the Lions could only muster a field goal.
 Goff threw his third interception of the game (and fourth overall turnover, including his first quarter fumble) on the Lions last possession of the game.
-It was intercepted by safety Jeremy Chinn for Washington's fourth interception of the game.
+It was intercepted by safety Jeremy Chinn for Washington's fourth interception of the game (including wide receiver Williams' interception).

 Daniels and the Commanders ran out the clock and they were onto their first NFC Championship Game in 33 years, with a commanding 45–31 upset of the Lions.
-The 45 points for Washington was the most they had ever scored in the playoffs.
+The 45 points for Washington was the second most they had ever scored in the playoffs, the record score being the 1983 Divisional Round game versus the Los Angeles Rams, where they scored 51 points.
 With the Commanders' win, the Dallas Cowboys now own the longest active conference championship appearance drought in the NFC, having last made it in 1995 and being the only NFC team yet to make a conference championship appearance in the 21st century.
 With the defeat, the Lions joined the 2011 Green Bay Packers as the only 15-win team to not win a game in the playoffs.